About our maps

 Try searching for 110 b01, and it will return the Copeland Theatre (room B01) in the Spot (building 110).

-The search tool changes scope depending on where you are within the site.
+The quick search tool changes scope depending on where you are within the site.
 On 'generic' pages, like the home page, or the directions page, the search is across all campuses.
-Once you're in a campus section, though, the search is only within that campus.
+Once you're in a campus section, the search is only within that campus.

-Of course, you can also browse the map.
+You can browse the map.
 Click, zoom, and drag to find locations.
 Use the level bar on the left to switch to a different floor, and click on a location to reveal a pop-up that displays any known information about the location.

 Seeing where you are works just like Google, Apple, or any other maps.
 Clicking the target icon on the right side of the map shows (with permission), your location close as possible.